Professional Development for Educators

 It can be difficult for students to comprehend social studies curriculum because the people, places, and events feel so far removed from their own lives—they have trouble relating.
 Often what’s missing is the background knowledge to create a meaningful connection to the content.
 Works of art are visual texts that students of all reading abilities can access.
 These secondary sources can be read to visually connect students to the content while efficiently building background.
 Once students have this connection they easily and quickly develop questions and motivation to actively engage in research and ownership of what they learn.

-Students in grades K-2 are often emerging readers who are depending on images to provide visual cues to aide in comprehension.
-This workshop focuses on looking and talking about illustrations in fiction picture books before, during, and after reading to help students develop the skills of prediction, inference/drawing conclusions, sequence, and retelling a story.
+Students in grades K-2 are often emerging readers who depend on images to provide visual cues to aide in comprehension.
+This workshop focuses on looking and talking about illustrations in fiction picture books before, during, and after reading to help students develop the skills of prediction, inference/drawing conclusions, sequencing events, determining main idea, and retelling stories.

 Lines and Shapes: Integrating Visual Art and Geometry